![]() |

-Every young man diagnosed with cancer is at a great risk of becoming infertile due to treatments like chemotherapy, radiation, or surgery.
-Though many successfully fight the cancer, the thought of potential future children often gets overlooked as the focus is completely turned towards the fight for survival.
+Any male diagnosed with cancer is at risk of becoming infertile due to treatments such as chemotherapy, radiation, or major surgeries.
+While many patients successfully fight off the cancer and regain their health, their reproductive future often gets overlooked as the focus is completely turned towards the fight for survival.

-The kit contains the materials and instructions necessary for patients to produce a usable sperm sample at home or in the hospital.
+The @Home Sperm Freezing Kit contains the materials and instructions necessary for patients to produce a usable sperm sample at home or in the hospital.
+The fees include the processing, freezing, and storage of the specimen for one year.
+The frozen sperm can remain potent for decades.
+Fees can be found here.

-The kit is designed to eliminate a dilemma facing some men: whether to postpone treatment while pursuing sperm preservation.
-Gathering information about sperm preservation, where and how to do it, how to ship off a specimen if no sperm bank is nearby can take a few days.
-That could delay treatment of some fast-growing cancers.
-With this technology available a patient can preserve his child-bearing options in a matter of hours.
+The @Home Sperm Freezing Kit is designed to eliminate a dilemma facing some men: whether to postpone treatment while pursuing sperm preservation.
+Gathering information about sperm preservation, where and how to do it, how to ship off a specimen if no sperm bank is nearby can take several days and possibly delay treatment of some fast-growing cancers.
+With this revolutionary technology, a patient can preserve his child-bearing capabilities in a matter of hours.

 Fertility Center of California is dedicated to increasing fertility options for young cancer patients.
-Financially strapped patients can apply for discounts through our clinic and grants through various organizations such as Fertile Hope and the Lance Armstrong foundation.
+Financially strapped patients can apply for discounts through our center and grants from various organizations such as Fertile Hope and the Lance Armstrong foundation.
+Learn more about our special offers.

-What is the kit and how does it work?
+What is the @Home Sperm Freezing Kit and how does it work?

-FCC has developed a unique collection and preservation kit to make it possible for men to send their specimen from anywhere in the continental United States.
+FCC has developed a unique preservation kit which makes it possible for men to send their specimen from anywhere in the continental United States to FCC for long-term storage.
 Each kit comes complete with the necessary forms, detailed instructions, transport solution and return shipping labels.
 The solution is added to the specimen after collection.
-Overnight delivery assures that FCC receives and processes the semen specimen within 24 hours.
+Overnight delivery helps ensure that FCC receives and processes the semen specimen within 24 hours.

 Is banking my sperm at an on-site clinic better than by mail?